oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 #### <a name="GeneralCaseoftraverse" href="#GeneralCaseoftraverse">6.2.2.2 General Case of `traverse`</a>

 In the general case, the recursive algorithm can reach a node $x$ multiple times, via different parents or ancestors, or because $x$ is a start node and a descendant of another start node.
 Then the algorithm computes $R(x)$ and hence $σ(x)$ multiple times.
-In order to distinguish these, information about the ancestors up to the start node is injected into each $σ(x)$ by annotating $x$ differently before each $σ(x)$ is computed.
+In order to distinguish these computation results, information about the ancestors up to the start node is injected into each $σ(x)$ by annotating $x$ differently before each $σ(x)$ is computed.

 More precisely, in the general case every node $y$ is annotated with the term `UpPath` from the `Aggregation` vocabulary [OData-VocAggr](#ODataVocAggr).
 The annotation has $Q$ as qualifier and the annotation value is a collection of string values of node identifiers.
 The first member of that collection is the node identifier of the parent node $x$ such that $R(y)$ appears on the right-hand side of the recursive formula for $R(x)$.
 The following members are the members of the `Aggregation.UpPath` collection of $x$.
 Every instance in the output set of `traverse` is related to one node with `Aggregation.UpPath` annotation.
 Start nodes appear annotated with an empty collection.

 ::: example
-⚠ Example <a name="atlantis" href="#atlantis">65</a>: A sales organization Atlantis with two parents US and EMEA would occur twice in the result of a `traverse` transformation:
+⚠ Example <a name="atlantis" href="#atlantis">64</a>: A sales organization Atlantis with two parents US and EMEA would occur twice in the result of a `traverse` transformation:
 ```
 GET /service/SalesOrganizations?$apply=
     /traverse($root/SalesOrganizations,MultiParentHierarchy,ID,preorder)